antoniokly/BluetoothThing/README.md

 [![codecov](https://codecov.io/gh/antoniokly/BluetoothThing/branch/master/graph/badge.svg?token=3XY446W8S5)](https://codecov.io/gh/antoniokly/BluetoothThing)

 Find, connect and subscribe to Bluetooth peripherals without much codes, the hard works are done in this framework.
+Compatible with iOS 10.0+ and watchOS 3.0+.

-CoreBluetooth integration with CoreLocation, CoreData and iCloud sync.
-Store last known data and locations of subscribed Bluetooth peripherals on iCloud.
+Integrates CoreBluetooth with CoreLocation, CoreData and iCloud.
+Stores last known data and locations of subscribed Bluetooth peripherals using CoreData with iCloud sync (iOS 13.0+ and watchOS 6.0+).

 ## Usage